adityapandadev/markdown-worksheet/worksheet.md

 You can do inline code with `backticks` (``)

 > **TODO** Display a line of text with inline code

+to declare a variable in javasript `var variable=10`

 You can do blocks of code by surroung it with 3 backticks (``` ```)